tagazok/my-workshops/static-web-apps/tutorial.md

 ### Installation

-You can create an Azure Function from the <a href="https://portal.azure.com">Azure portal</a> but let's be honnest, it's so much easier to stay in VSCode and use the Azure Functions extension.
+You can create an Azure Function from the <a href="https://portal.azure.com">Azure portal</a> but let's be honest, it's so much easier to stay in VSCode and use the Azure Functions extension.

 So, start by installing the Azure Function extension from VSCode.
 You can download the extension either directly from the `Extension panel (Ctrl + Shift + X)` in VSCode or by going <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions" target="_blank">here</a> and clicking on the `Install` button.

 ### Create your Function app

-Azure functions lives in an Azure Functions App.
+Azure functions live in an Azure Functions App.
 When you create your app, a function will be created.
-You can then add several to it.
+You can then add several functions it.
-So, let's create our Functions App and a Function to retrive out tasks list.
+So, let's create our Functions App and a Function to retrieve our task list.

 * In VSCode, open the Command panel and search for `Azure Functions: Create Function App in Azure`.
 * Select the `api` folder.
 This is where our Function App will be created.